GriefSmith/Ctranslator/README.md

 # Ctranslator - Professional Translation Tool for Canva

-A Canva app for translating text elements in your designs with an intelligent review workflow.
+Transform your Canva designs with professional Spanish ↔ English translation.
+Review, edit, and apply translations with confidence using our intelligent workflow.

-## Current Features (v1.0)
+## ✨ Features

-- ✅ **Spanish → English translation** using MyMemory API
+- 🌍 **Bidirectional Translation**: Spanish → English AND English → Spanish
-- ✅ Review and edit translations before applying
+- 🔍 **Review Workflow**: Edit every translation before applying
-- ✅ Direct in-place text replacement (no duplicate elements)
+- 🎯 **In-Place Replacement**: Updates text directly (no duplicate elements)
-- ✅ Undo functionality to restore original text
+- ↩️ **Undo Functionality**: Restore original text with one click
-- ✅ Before/after comparison view
-- ✅ Handles up to 50 text elements at once
+- 📊 **Batch Processing**: Translate up to 50 text elements at once
-- ✅ Preserves bullet formatting and text structure
+- 🎨 **Format Preservation**: Maintains bullet points and text structure
+- 🆓 **Free to Use**: No API keys or subscriptions required

+## 🚀 How It Works

+1. **Select** text elements in your Canva design
+2. **Choose** translation direction (Spanish ↔ English)
+3. **Review** and edit automatic translations
+4. **Apply** changes to your design
+5. **Undo** if needed or start a new translation

+## 🎯 Perfect For

+- Marketing materials and social media content
+- Presentations and documents
+- Educational resources
+- Business communications
+- Creative projects requiring multilingual content

-## Roadmap
+## 🔮 Coming Soon

-### 🚧 Phase 2: Bidirectional Translation (In Development)

-- [ ] English → Spanish translation
-- [ ] Language direction toggle in UI
-- [ ] Automatic language detection

-### 🔮 Phase 3: Multi-Language Support (Future)

-- [ ] Support for 100+ language pairs via MyMemory API
-- [ ] Language selection dropdown
-- [ ] Popular language presets (French, German, Portuguese, etc.)
+- 🌐 Additional language pairs (French, German, Portuguese, Italian)
-- [ ] Custom language pair configuration

-### 🤖 Phase 4: AI-Enhanced Translation (Future)

-- [ ] OpenAI integration for context-aware translations
-- [ ] Alternative free LLM API options
-- [ ] Tone and style customization
-- [ ] Professional/casual translation modes
+- 🤖 AI-enhanced translations with context awareness
+- 💾 Translation memory for consistency
-- [ ] Industry-specific terminology support
+- 📚 Custom glossaries for specialized terminology

 ## Requirements